chuanqisun/htmaa-2025/src/posts/week-10/index.md

 > Hofstadter's law: It always takes longer than you expect, even when you take into account Hofstadter's law.

-> Neal's law: You will cast the opposite of what you expect, even after Neal told you about Neal's law.
+> Neal's law: You will cast the opposite of what you expect, even after Neal warned you about Neal's law.

 ## Group Assignment